 Section 1.
-It shall be unlawful for any person or persons occupying or having charge of any building or premises or any part thereof in the town, other than that section of any establishment licensed under Chapter 138 of the General laws, to cause or suffer or allow any unnecessary, loud, excessive or unusual noises in the operation of any radio, phonograph or other mechanical sound making device or instrument, or reproducing device or instrument, or in the playing of any band, orchestra, musician or group of musicians, or in the use of any device to amplify the aforesaid, or the making of loud outcries, exclamations or other loud or boisterous noises or loud and boisterous singing by any person or group of persons or in the use of any device to amplify the aforesaid noise, where the noise is plainly audible at a distance of one hundred and fifty feet from the building, structure, vehicle or premises in which or from which it is produced.
-The fact that the noise is plainly audible at a distance of one hundred and fifty feet from the vehicle or premises from which it originates shall constitute prima facie evidence of a violation of this By-Law.
+It shall be unlawful for any person or persons occupying or having charge of any building or premises motor vehicle, boat or conveyance or any part thereof in the town, other than that section of any establishment licensed under Chapter 138 of the General laws, to cause or suffer or allow any unnecessary, loud, excessive or unusual noises in the operation of any radio, phonograph or other mechanical sound making device or instrument, or reproducing device or instrument, or in the playing of any band, orchestra, musician or group of musicians, or in the use of any device to amplify the aforesaid, or the making of loud outcries, exclamations or other loud or boisterous noises or loud and boisterous singing by any person or group of persons or in the use of any device to amplify the aforesaid noise, where the noise is plainly audible at a distance of one hundred and fifty feet from the building, structure, vehicle or premises in which or from which it is produced.
+The fact that the noise is plainly audible at a distance of one hundred and fifty feet from the building, premises, motor vehicle, boat, or conveyance from which it originates shall constitute prima facie evidence of a violation of this By-Law.